Key moments from Harvey Weinstein's rape trial

 Under questioning from Weinstein’s attorneys, Haleyi acknowledged that she accepted trips to Los Angeles and London from Weinstein after the attack, in part because she needed work, and signed messages to him with “lots of love.”

-The other accuser, Mann, described Weinstein as a “Jekyll and Hyde:” He was charming in public but often showed terrifying anger when they were alone.
+The other accuser, Mann, described Weinstein as a “Jekyll and Hyde:” Charming in public but often showing terrifying anger when they were alone.

-The onetime aspiring actress said that soon after meeting Weinstein she entered into an “extremely degrading” relationship with him that never included intercourse, until, she alleged, he raped her in 2013.
+Mann said that soon after meeting Weinstein she entered into an extremely degrading relationship with him that never included intercourse until, she alleged, he raped her in 2013.

 Weinstein’s defense team repeatedly suggested that Mann willingly had sex with Weinstein to advance her career.
 On cross-examination, Mann was shown an email she wrote in 2014 in which she described Weinstein as a “pseudo father.”